-A few years ago – the term “mobile bank” in Ireland might have referred to a van from AIB or BOI going around rural villages.
-Today – Mobile banking or Digital banking – refers to the new branchless, mobile-only, app based banks that are growing as more people shift to using their phones to do their banking business,.
+A few years ago – if someone mentioned “mobile banking” in Ireland they were probably talking about a van from AIB or BOI visiting rural villages.
+Today – Mobile banking or Digital banking – refers to branchless, mobile-only, banks.

 The two digital providers that have the most customers in Ireland are N26 and Revolut.